 A series of 10 pamphlets that were published in the early 1900's.
 They describe the origin of Jesus' Church and the gospel message.

 Edited by H. A. Higgins and E. E. Long of the Southern Nebraska district.
+The name "Arimat" is an Algonquin Indian name which means value, a valuable thing.
 Two volumes were published starting in 1919 and continuing through 1920.
 Volume 1 Numbers 1 and 2 were published at Lincoln, Nebraska, USA and Numbers 5 to 12 and Volume 2 were published at Nebraska City, Nebraska, USA.

 Published from 1888 to 1932.
 It was a periodical for the young people of the Church.
 The name of the publication was changed to Vision in 1929.
 Many testimonies, experiences and autobiographies were published in Autumn Leaves.